rickrribeiro/Git_Commands/README.md

 | `git submodule init` | Init submodules configuration file |
 | `git submodule update` | Fetch all submodules project data |
 | `git clone --recurse-submodules [REPO]` | Clones The project with submodules |
+--- to add a submodule as a package, add to package.json "pakage-name": "file:.submodules/pakage-name",